 Patient performance status is a central factor in cancer care and should be frequently assessed.
 All patients should be screened for malnutrition using a validated tool, such as the Malnutrition Screening Tool (MST).
 The lead clinician may refer obese or malnourished patients to a dietitian preoperatively or before other treatments begin.
-Patients who have dysphagia and are symptomatic may be referred to speech pathology before surgery.
+Ideally, the dietitian should be present in the MDM to discuss early nutrition support.
+Patients who receive nutritional supplementation before treatment may have improved quality of life and fewer treatment complications (Arends et al. 2016).
+Cancer prehabilitation helps prepare patients for treatments such as surgery and prevents deconditioning while undergoing systemic therapy and radiation therapy.